Velocidex/velociraptor-web/content/docs/vql_reference/plugin/_index.md

 chunk_size|Read input with this chunk size and send each chunk as a row|int disable_ssl_security|Disable ssl certificate verifications.|bool tempfile_extension|If specified we write to a tempfile.
-The content field will contain the full path to the tempfile.|string
+The content field will contain the full path to the tempfile.|string remove_last|If set we delay removal as much as possible.|bool

 ## if